As the name suggests – Rough means not with that much accuracy (-50% to +50% )

 ROM Estimate Categories

-ROM estimate can be categorized in these activities.
-This is based on level of effort.
+ROM estimates can be categorized into these activities.
+This is based on the level of effort.

 - Hours: 30 to 50 hours for completion